Subscripted/Subscripted/README.md

 ## 🔨 Current Project

-I am currently working on my own **RESTful API in Java**, which uses **token-based authentication** for secure user access.
-The project follows modern best practices for security and scalability.
+I’m currently working on my own ticket system (Task Manager & Time Attendance) that allows you to manage your internal structure by assigning tasks to the responsible person and testers.

 ## 🚀 Languages
 <p align="center">